formancehq/formance-sdk-python/docs/apis/tags/AccountsApi.md

 <a name="count_accounts"></a>
 > count_accounts(ledger)

-Count the accounts from a ledger.
+Count the accounts from a ledger

 ### Example